DLorenzoLaguno17/TDD/README.md

 ## Core sections

 ### Code style guidelines
-Being one of the most important of the TDD, in this section are described the code conventions that will be applyed to the code during the development of the whole project, in order to have an organized and homogeneous code that every programmer of the team is able both to understand and to work with.
+Being one of the most important of the TDD, in this section are described the code conventions that will be applyed during the development of the whole project, in order to have an organized and homogeneous code that every programmer of the team is able both to understand and to work with.
 The thoroughness of the code style guidelines depends on the programming team and their objectives.
 Here are some examples of the elements one could find in this section:

 * **Naming rules:** Explains the language of the code, how variables and functions must be named, the use of signs like parentheses and whitespaces or the need of using comments.
 As an example: